libAtoms/QUIP/Tools/quippy/doc/adglass.rst

 Changing the loading of the fracture system
 -------------------------------------------

-Once your crack simulation should has run for around a picosecond (1000 fs) the crack should have reached its terminal velocity so you can stop the simulation (you can do this nicely creating an empty file named `stop_run`, or simply by killing the process).
+Once your crack simulation should has run for a couple of picoseconds the crack should have reached its terminal velocity so you can stop the simulation (you can do this nicely creating an empty file named `stop_run`, or simply by killing the process).

 We are going to take the current state of the simulation and rescale it homogeneously to change the applied load.
 We will then continue the